-The suit is worn with a plain white shirt with a wing collar, one that is preferably detachable.
-The shirt has single cuffs, and a tab in front to attach the shirt to the pants.
+The suit is worn with a plain white shirt with a wing collar, preferably detachable.
+The shirt has single cuffs and a tab in front to attach the shirt to the pants.
 It prevents billowing of the shirt, which would ruin the sleek and elegant look.

 As the name “white tie dress code” indicates, the bow tie must be white.
 And do not get anything other than one that is self-tie.
 Anything else looks cheap and tacky.